akka/akka/docs/src/main/paradox/java/http/server-side/websocket-support.md

 # Server-Side WebSocket Support

 WebSocket is a protocol that provides a bi-directional channel between browser and webserver usually run over an upgraded HTTP(S) connection.
-Data is exchanged in messages whereby a message can either be binary data or unicode text.
+Data is exchanged in messages whereby a message can either be binary data or Unicode text.

 Akka HTTP provides a stream-based implementation of the WebSocket protocol that hides the low-level details of the underlying binary framing wire-protocol and provides a simple API to implement services using WebSocket.